 Scarlet Nantes (especially valued for its sweetness)

 Other popular varieties include Navajo, Sirkana, Top Cut and Inca

 Creme De Lite

 Short-Term Storage: Carrots can be stored in the refrigerator for up to a month if stored properly.
-To prevent condensation from forming, wrap the carrots in a paper towel and then place them in a bag in the refrigerator, or use a perforated plastic bag.
-Excess moisture will cause them to rot.
-If the carrots still have the greens attached, cut them off 2 inches above the crown to prevent them from drawing moisture out of the carrots.
+Cut off carrot greens, place carrots in a containers with lid and cover completely in water.
+Keep container in the refrigerator, changing the water ever 4-5 days.
 Do not store carrots next to ethylene gas producing fruits, such as apples and pears.
 The ethylene gas they release speeds up the ripening process of other fruits and vegetables.

 Long-Term Storage: Carrots can also be stored unwashed and covered by sand.
 If stored in this manner in a dark, cool, well ventilated area, the carrots will last up to 5 or 6 months.
 They can also be left in the ground, covered with mulch, and used as needed until the ground begins to freeze.
 Carrots can also be peeled, cut up, blanched, and then frozen to preserve them for approximately a year.